omc/dendrite/Readme.md

 ## Contributing

 Join us in our [Dendrite HipChat](https://www.hipchat.com/gKr8c8S4o) room to give feedback and chat about how you might be interested in using and/or contributing.

+## Getting Dendrite

+For binaries of versioned releases, please look at